sennetconsortium/ingest-validation-tools/examples/dataset-iec-examples/bad-example/README.md

 In metadata.tsv (as scatacseq): Internal: On row 2, column "donor_id", value "bad-donor-id" fails because it does not match the expected pattern.
-Example: ABC123.
 In metadata.tsv (as scatacseq): Internal: On row 2, column "protocols_io_doi", value "10.17504/fake" fails because it is an invalid DOI.
 In metadata.tsv (as scatacseq): Internal: On row 2, column "sc_isolation_protocols_io_doi", value "10.17504/fake" fails because it is an invalid DOI.
 In metadata.tsv (as scatacseq): Internal: On row 2, column "library_construction_protocols_io_doi", value "10.17504/fake" fails because it is an invalid DOI.